JasonSwingen/js-outdoors/_posts/2016-04-02-fishing-report.markdown

     feature:
 ---

+2016-08-17

+Shore fishing is starting to pick up on the north shore thanks to warm water throughout the lake and slightly cooler temperatures closer to shore.
+Try north of Two Harbers.
+Water closer to Duluth is still fairly warm.

 2016-04-15

 Word got out that fish were being stocked at Mcquade.
 Over 30 fisherman looking for some easy pickings.
 Only a few fish were hungry, mostly biting right at the boat launch.